rich-zhang65/Aiso/README.md

 # Aiso

-Convert your flat and boring orthographic drawings into a beautiful 3D object using SolidWorks.
+Convert your boring orthographic drawings into a 3D object using SolidWorks.

 Instructions:
 1. Clone repository.